rreddyt/ge-samples-poc/README.md

-# Google Cloud GenAI Customer Proof of Concepts (PoCs)
+# Google Cloud Gemini Enterprise Samples

-Welcome to the **`ge-customer-pocs`** repository!
-This repository is a curated catalog of reference implementations, custom integrations, and Proof of Concepts (PoCs) designed for Google Cloud customers.
+Welcome to the **`ge-samples`** repository!
+This repository is a curated catalog of reference implementations,  integrations, and AI agent samples designed for Google Cloud customers.

-These assets demonstrate best practices in architecting advanced generative AI systems using **Gemini Enterprise (Vertex AI Agent Builder)**, **Model Context Protocol (MCP)**, and rich client interfaces such as **Agent-to-UI (A2UI)** and **Agent-to-Agent (A2A)**.
+These assets demonstrate best practices in architecting AI agents and systems using Google's **Gemini Enterprise** portfolio (Agent Platform and Gemini Enterprise App), **Model Context Protocol (MCP)**, **Agent-to-Agent (A2A)** protocol, **Integration Connectors**, and rich client interfaces such as **Agent-to-UI (A2UI)**.

 ---

 ## 📂 Catalog & Sub-Projects

-Each directory in this repository is a self-contained PoC project.
+Each directory in this repository is a self-contained sample.
 Click on the links below to view their dedicated architecture diagrams, setup configurations, and deployment guides:

 | Project Name & Directory Link | Key Technologies | Use Case & Description |
 | :--- | :--- | :--- |